romainpilon/cloudbandPy/README.md

 to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 # cloudbandpy
+Todo
 # cloudbanddetection texting version
+todo

 # Notes
 This package contains modified ERA5 data